 Progress of two larger sculpture groups recently commissioned; “King and Queen” and “Two Forms”.
 The first series of photos are of King and Queen which has been commissioned at 6 feet in bronze for a client in San Francisco.
-The client’s goal was to have two sculptures that were related in form- placed across from each other like sentinels.
+The client’s goal was to have two sculptures that were related in form and placed across from each other like sentinels.
 We finally decided on King and Queen as the best piece for this setting.
 3D scans were used to make the full size foam enlargements that will be used for mold making.
-Minor changes were made to King in the 3D scan stage – as at times when a small sculpture is enlarged some adjustments are necessary from a visual standpoint.
-The next photos shows the many parts freshly cast then carefully welded together to create the final forms as shown.
+Minor changes were made to King in the 3D scan stage – as at times when a small sculpture is enlarged adjustments may be necessary from a visual standpoint.
+The next photos show the many parts freshly cast then carefully welded together to create the final forms as shown.
 Many hours of finishing and polishing are necessary to get the bronze perfectly smooth and ready for the patina.
 Sculptures with final lacy white patina and ready for bases and then installed.
 The pieces can and will be rotated on occasion to allow for different views.

 “Dancer” Shown next has been enlarged from the original 5 inch wood carving to 16 inches in Bronze.
 Both fire and water are used in the patina process and remind me of the primal elements of earth air fire and water that all make up the casting process.
 Final Patina with wax prior to shipment for client.

 The next series of pictures is “Two Forms” which been commissioned for an outdoor setting with a water element by MARPA Landscape Architects in Bolder Colorado. http://www.marpa.com/